-Known file sizes on Windows 7/XP are 262,144 bytes (22% of all occurrences), 268,824 bytes and 23 more variants.
+Known file sizes on Windows 10/8/7/XP are 262,144 bytes (17% of all occurrences), 268,824 bytes and 40 more variants.

 Recommended: Identify LMS.exe related errors

-If LMS.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 58% dangerous.
+If LMS.exe is located in a subfolder of the user's profile folder, the security rating is 58% dangerous.
 The file size is 262,144 bytes (50% of all occurrences) or 174,116 bytes.
 The program is not visible.
 The LMS.exe file is not a Windows core file.
 LMS.exe is able to hide itself.

 Important: Some malware also uses the file name LMS.exe, for example Trojan-Downloader.NSIS.Agent.ei (detected by Kaspersky), and Generic Downloader.x!fhi (detected by McAfee).
 Therefore, you should check the LMS.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with LMS.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.